learn-co-curriculum/dsc-dash-intro/README.md

 </div>
 ```

-And let's say that when we click on that `<button>` tag, we want the text of the `<p>` tag to change to say "The button was clicked!" instead of saying "The button has not been clicked".
+And say that when you click on that `<button>` tag, you want the text of the `<p>` tag to change to say "The button was clicked!" instead of saying "The button has not been clicked".

 To do that in JavaScript, the code would look something like this: